Olaizola13/zetados_ext/README.md

    git push -u origin main
    ```
 2. (Optional) Enable GitHub Pages (Pages > Source: deploy from branch) to serve these docs publicly; update the policy with the hosted URL once you have it.
-3. Link to the published URL from the app/website legal surfaces when available.
+3. Link to the published URL from the app/website legal surfaces when available (privacy, terms, delete-account).

 Keep the source of truth in `docs/PRIVACY_POLICY.md` and re-copy when it changes.